Banalata Sen (book): Love for nature (flora and fauna)

 Das is described throughout this volume by Jebun Ara Geeti as loving "the things of nature sensuously" because his entire being is "immersed by nature."
 As a result, he incorporates the environment and living things from his childhood and later years in rural Bengal to explore the love and admiration he has for the flora and fauna in Bangladesh.
-L.Ceciu raises this point in regards to Das context and key features as animals, plants and the ocean are commonly referred to among this volume of poetry.
+Ceciu raises this point in regard to Das's context and key features as animals, plants and the ocean are commonly referred to in this volume of poetry.
 He specifically refers to "owls, rats and cats, which are not perceived to be the defining animals of the beauty of nature.
 Thus, it goes to show how much love he has for nature by shaping ordinary/unlikable animals as a representation of our need for love and understanding.

 Romantic/spiritual love

-Dr. Sauruv Sengupta investigates how romantic and spiritual love is communicated through his reference to the "eyes and breast," as they are metaphorical allusions to the vision and compassion that are essential in one's experience of love.
-L.Ceciu connects these essential elements of vision and compassion to Das's emblem of feminine mystery by characterising women as a destination by "alluding to different mythological and ancient persons, places and events".
+Sauruv Sengupta investigates how romantic and spiritual love is communicated through his reference to the "eyes and breast," as they are metaphorical allusions to the vision and compassion that are essential in one's experience of love.
+Ceciu connects these essential elements of vision and compassion to Das's emblem of feminine mystery by characterising women as a destination by "alluding to different mythological and ancient persons, places and events".
 This characterisation is applied to women as a result of the narrator having "soothing moments" when near these women.
-This is emphasised by Professor Papri Sengupta, who highlights a transition to women being referenced with emotion in poems such as Banalata Sen and Shemolee, where the narrator seeks comfort by sitting "face-to-face" with these women to "share his stories" at the end of the day when "days end evening crawls in like the sound of dews."
+This is emphasised by Papri Sengupta, who highlights a transition to women being referenced with emotion in poems such as Banalata Sen and Shemolee, where the narrator seeks comfort by sitting "face-to-face" with these women to "share his stories" at the end of the day when "days end evening crawls in like the sound of dews."
 Conversely, it is also highlighted that these female figures may be a representation of the spiritual comfort of a specific location.
 However, it has not been confirmed whether these women are real or figments of Das' imagination, as scholars have interpreted this volumes differently.
 Some have used Das' contextual influences to interpret his description/definition of love, while others have taken a subjective point of view.

 Loss (sense of direction after traumatic contortions)

 The theme of loss is explored through Das' admiration for animals' sense of direction, as he refers to the unique abilities of the "owl" and "eagle" in terms of their sense of direction.
-Dr. Sauruv Sengupta interprets this as Das' admiration for how animals can "manoeuvre through a maze of traumatic contortions."
+Sauruv Sengupta interprets this as Das' admiration for how animals can "manoeuvre through a maze of traumatic contortions."
 This is further emphasised by Das' use of the word "yet," which "serves as a bridge between his agony over the state of mankind at the moment and his firm faith in the ultimate freedom he obtains from it."